ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Characterizing Request Priority and Service Objectives

 where $w_r(i)$ is the gain for delivering the $i$‑th token before its deadline.
 Weights $w_p$ and $w_d$ distinguish the importance of the first versus subsequent tokens, scaled by priority weight $w_{p(r)}$.
 This mapping can be adapted based on application-specific requirements.

-A comprehensive comparison of TDG against other gain function is presented in Table~\ref{table:comparison_metric}.
+A simple comparison of TDG against other gain functions is presented in Table~\ref{table:comparison_metric}, and a more detailed comparison is shown in Appendix~\ref{sec:comparison}.
 Furthermore, TDG establishes clear \textit{monotonicity properties}: (1) \textit{Positive Impact of Early Completion.} Although a token completed early gains no extra direct benefit, it increases the slack for subsequent tokens.
 Potential generation stalls caused by early output can be mitigated by the smoothing buffer mechanism~\cite{wang2024revisiting} that can be seamlessly integrated into the front-end of LLM serving systems.
 This mechanism automatically caches sequentially output tokens and presents them at any predetermined intervals whenever tokens are available in the buffer\footnote{In this work, we apply buffering~\cite{wang2024revisiting} to all tokens, including the first token.
-If the first token can not be buffered, the deadline can be redefined as $deadline_{r,i} = \min\{TTFT_r, TTFT_{SLO}^r\} + (i-1)\cdot TPOT_{SLO}^r$, which can also align with current features.}.
+If the first token cannot be buffered, the deadline can be redefined as $deadline_{r,i} = \min\{TTFT_r, TTFT_{SLO}^r\} + (i-1)\cdot TPOT_{SLO}^r$, which can also align with aforementioned features.}.
 (2) \textit{Negative Impact of Late Completion.} Because deadlines are fixed and independent, a late token directly reduces the available time for subsequent ones, creating a risk of deadline‑miss propagation.
 This prevents the \textit{Infinite‑Postpone Trick} and discourages request discarding, as doing so forfeits all potential future gain.

+\textbf{Optimization Hardness.} Maximizing total TDG is NP-hard even in a restricted single-instance setting.
+Specifically, by disabling decode-side constraints and batching, the problem subsumes \(1\mid r_j,d_j\mid\sum_j w_jU_j\) as a special case.
+Therefore, the full multi-instance optimization is at least as hard, which motivates our heuristic scheduler design.
+A formal proof is provided in Appendix~\ref{sec:appendix_complexity}.